 It’s probably normal for a coastal-raised child to liken many things to the sea.
-Currents and tides have been a useful metaphor for me and many writers better than I, but I think the reasons why became clearer for me Saturday while grocery shopping.
+Currents and tides have been a useful metaphor for me (and many writers far better), but I think the reasons why became clearer for me Saturday while grocery shopping.

 Grief is sneaky, unlike ocean tides and waves which while sometimes dangerous, are at least predictable.
 But like ocean waves, the waves of grief become manageable through time and experience, losing much of their power over us, even sneaky little ones like the one that unexpectedly caught me on the Personal Care aisle of Publix supermarket on Saturday.